rsvim/rsvim.github.io/docs/api/intro.md

 ### 2.1.
 Editor APIs

-Editor APIs are for the text editor itself, including windows, buffers, cursors, commands, etc. With the idea of transforming the Rsvim editor into a scripting language interpreter/runtime/virtual machine, literally scripting with editor APIs is the only way to interact with Rsvim inside the scripts.
-For others such as ex commands and key mappings, they are only user interfaces.

-The editor APIs can be accessed via the global object [`Rsvim`](rsvim/classes/Rsvim), similar to the [`vim`](https://neovim.io/doc/user/lua.html#Lua) namespace inside lua with Neovim.
+Editor APIs are for the text editor itself, including windows, buffers, cursors, commands, etc. They can be accessed via the global object [`Rsvim`](rsvim/classes/Rsvim), similar to the [`vim`](https://neovim.io/doc/user/lua.html#Lua) namespace inside lua with Neovim.

 ### 2.2.
 General Purposed APIs